Evidence for CBTi and Sleepstation

 Since finishing Sleepstation my head’s back in the game!
 I feel normal again and I’ve got a dog.
 I’d always wanted a dog but until now I’d never had the motivation and energy to get one.

-The study found that Sleepstation produced large improvements in our primary endpoint of sleep efficiency.
-There were also clear improvements in sleep latency, with modest improvements in total sleep time.
-The majority of participants reported improved sleep quality after completing the Sleepstation programme.
-Participant feedback was overwhelmingly positive.
+A pilot study published in 2014 reported large improvements in the primary endpoint of sleep efficiency, clear improvements in sleep latency and modest improvements in total sleep time.
+The majority of participants reported improved sleep quality after completing the Sleepstation CBTi programme, and participant feedback was highly positive.

-Once participants fulfilled criteria for insomnia and had commenced therapy, the attrition rate was low, and compliance with sleep diaries and therapy recommendations was high.
+Once participants fulfilled criteria for insomnia and had commenced the Sleepstation programme, attrition was low and engagement with sleep diaries and programme recommendations was high.

 Sarah